 In many cases, the development of Sensory Processing Disorder can be traced back to a combination of factors that, when occurring together, create a “Perfect Storm” of neurological dysfunction and sensory overload.

-This concept highlights the multifaceted nature of SPD and the importance of considering a child’s unique experiences and circumstances when seeking to understand and address their challenges.
+This concept highlights the multifaceted nature of SPD and the importance of considering a child’s unique experiences and circumstances when understanding and addressing their challenges.

 Some of the key factors that can contribute to the development of SPD include:

-- Birth trauma and interventions: Complications during labor and delivery, such as prolonged labor, forceps or vacuum extraction, or cesarean section, can cause physical and neurological stress to the infant, increasing the risk of subluxation and dysautonomia.
+- Birth trauma and interventions: Birth complications during labor and delivery, such as prolonged labor, forceps or vacuum extraction, or cesarean section, can cause physical and neurological stress to the infant, increasing the risk of subluxation and dysautonomia.
+Additional risk factors include premature birth, which can affect nervous system development.

 - Early life stressors and environmental factors: Exposure to toxins, nutritional deficiencies, or emotional stress in the early years of life can further compromise a child’s neurological development and exacerbate sensory processing difficulties.